 And similar to our students, our faculty bring their A-game to the classroom, engaging students in new approaches to solving business problems and incorporating the results of their world-class research into a dynamic curriculum.At the Lubar School of Business, it’s always Game On! – Lubar School of Business

-Increases chances of a more fulfilling career – While abroad, it’s recommended that students create relationships with local students or locals.
-Building strong relationships are not just important for studying abroad but it is also important to build relationships with managers, peers, and subordinates is a challenge for anyone.
+Increase Chances for a More Fulfilling Career – While abroad, it’s recommended that students create relationships with local students or locals.
+Building strong relationships is not just important for studying abroad, but building relationships with managers, peers, and subordinates is a challenge for anyone.
 Studying abroad can help you develop the confidence and maturity to begin developing those relationships in the workplace.

 Scholarships – Scholarships are available to help finance your study abroad experience.
 Doing extra research can wield financial benefits and unique scholarship opportunities.

-New Perspectives/Broaden views of the world – Cultural and diversity is nothing new to UWM students, studying abroad will give students first-hand experience.
-By going to the country of choice students have the chance to interact with natives and learn about their way of life, broadening their view on the world.
+New Perspectives/Broadening Views of the World – Cultural diversity is nothing new to UWM students; studying abroad will give students first-hand experience.
+By going to their country of choice students have the chance to interact with natives and learn about their way of life, broadening their view on the world.

 Considerations While Abroad